-5. Sony Crackle
+4. Sony Crackle

-Sony Crackle, formerly known as Crackle, is another great site to watch modern movies and TV shows for free, but, like with Popcornflix, you do so with ads.
+Sony Crackle, formerly known as Crackle, is another excellent site to watch modern movies and TV shows for free, but, like with Popcornflix, you do so with ads.
 We know ads can be very annoying, but that’s the trade-off when you don’t want to pay for the film.

-If you really like action and thriller movies and some older TV shows that are hard to find on other platforms, Sony Crackle certainly makes sitting through some ads worth it.
+If you like action and thriller movies and some older TV shows that are hard to find on other platforms, Sony Crackle certainly makes sitting through some ads worth it.

-Just sign up for hoopla with your email and library card and you’ll have access to tons of movies and TV seasons.
+Just sign up for hoopla with your email and library card and you’ll have access to tons of movies and TV shows.
 Plus the ability to use the hoopla app on your phone, tablet, Amazon Fire device, Roku, Chromecast, Apple TV and Android TV devices.

 It doesn’t work with every library system, so make sure to ask the next time you’re at your library.
 If you don’t have access, ask what your library can do to get it.
-Free, streamable movies are a great offering, after all, so you could help yourself and your fellow library patrons by encouraging the signup.
+Free, streamable movies are a great offering, so you could help yourself and your fellow library patrons by encouraging the signup.